 And yes, that’s exactly how it stands as basically the foundation of all of economics.

 Economists & sociologists can aggregate totals of approximations of value as people relate it to amounts of money when they buy things.
 But they’re fooling you if they claim that they are actually measuring “value” directly.
-Because “value” has a very special set of operations that are relevant to it with regard to each individual person who values things in their life … or in their business.
+Because “value” has a very subjective relationship with regard to each individual person who values things in their life … or in their business.

 Let’s set up a little example that we can run some alternative scenarios on that should drive some important points home:

 Say you’re sitting in bed and there are two things within your reach in your room: Your laptop and your great grandmother’s precious antique book collection.
 Now let’s say a fire breaks out and you need to leave but you only have time or capacity to save one of those two things.
 Which one do you grab and take with you?

 That is the one that you “value” the most.

 And that right there is basically all there is to the definition of “value.”

 If you think about it, that’s obviously all there can be to the definition of “value” because – where would any other source of the “value” of a thing come from aside from your desire for it based upon your thoughts about it and its utility to you?